almostNow/wei/macs/README.md

 ### Extra
 **corporation_from_mac.py**
-Prints out all the corporation names founs in the macs.csv file
+Prints out all the corporation names found in the macs.csv file
 ```
 ASUSTek COMPUTER INC.
 AXIOM TECHNOLOGY CO., LTD.